orpita138/meachin_learningProject/README.md

 The model in this example is trained on a very high-correlation dataset, which explains the extremely high R² value.
 Be cautious about overfitting in real-world scenarios.
 The current implementation assumes that all required features are present and properly preprocessed.

-📌 Notes

-The model in this example is trained on a very high-correlation dataset, which explains the extremely high R² value.
-Be cautious about overfitting in real-world scenarios.
-The current implementation assumes that all required features are present and properly preprocessed.